Common Buzzard

-Buzzards are iconic in Wales and here at the centre we have two.
-During the winter Busby wows our audiences with his flying skills and cheeky behaviour, but once it turns to spring he goes back in with his girlfriend Bella.
-We are hoping they will raise their own family this year. and we will have some baby buzzards to fly in our shows and on our experience days
+Buzzards are iconic in Wales and here at the centre we have three.
+Bella and Busby are a lovely couple, we are hoping they will raise their own family this year. and we will have some baby buzzards to fly in our shows and on our experience days.

 Click below to Sponsor "Flint"